 What Users Think About MailChimp

 MailChimp excels because of its robust free option with attractive templates and valuable analytics.
 Users also love the platform because of how easy it makes designing, sending, and tracking email campaigns.
 However, many customers struggle with the lack of CRM and the lackluster email support.
-Check out user reviews on our MailChimp Review page for more information about what customers like about the product.

 Constant Contact is a marketing software that enables its users to diversify their email marketing campaigns with events, promotions, and surveys.
 The platform offers various email formats that are easy to use and priced below other software with similar features.
 Choose Constant Contact to improve email marketing by expanding your campaigns to include greater variety.